Irene Barros: Political career

-Career

-Barros was unanimously chosen to head the council and was declared Sarpanch, making her the 1st woman in Goa and possibly the whole of India to hold a post of that rank.
+Barros was unanimously chosen to head the council and was declared Sarpanch, making her the 1st woman in Goa and possibly one such of India to hold a post of that rank.
 She is known to have even allowed the use of the anti-hall of the Barros manor as the makeshift office and village hall during the early years while the Barros family and other prominent townsfolk personally contributed to construct a building for the local government.
-She would go on to serve 3 terms (15years) as sarpanch and would often rely on hers and in-laws personal wealth to finance the development of the village.
+She would go on to serve 3 terms (15years) as sarpanch and would often rely on her new family personal wealth to finance the development of the village.

-She strongly supported the United Goans Party candidate in the Goa's 1st state legislative assembly, her brother-in-law Prof. Jose Barros's cousin, Dr Maurillo Furtardo one of main leaders of the united Goans, who became the 1st MLA of Benaulim (Goa Assembly constituency).
+She strongly supported the United Goans Party candidate in the Goa's 1st state legislative assembly, her brother-in-law, Prof. José Barros's wife Dª.Filomena Rosita Antónia Inês Rodrigues first cousin, Dr.Maurillo Furtado from Varcá was one of the main leaders of the united Goans, who became the 1st MLA of Benaulim (Goa Assembly constituency).

-Her support for the party would come again, when she strongly voiced her support for the Goa Opinion Poll to be held, and strongly opposed the introduction of liquor laws by the MGP Party, stating that the culture that accepts women can drink was progressive (which was considered taboo in the rest of India).
+Her support for the party would come again, when she strongly voiced her support for the Goa Opinion Poll to be held, and strongly opposed the introduction of liquor laws by the MGP Party, stating that the culture of Goa that accepts women can drink was progressive (which was considered taboo in the rest of India).

 After the success of the opinion poll in saving Goa's future, Barros worked for the strengthening of an almost nonexistent presence of the Indian National Congress, and became closely associated with then prime minister Indira Gandhi who appreciated her as a strong woman candidate.
 Barros played a major role in bringing INC into power for the 1st time, which would remain in uninterrupted power for 15 years until internal split in the party.
-With Congress forming the government in 1980, Barros was soon nominated as president of Goa Pradesh Congress Committee, with shri Pratapsingh Rane as Chief Minister of Goa.

-With the fall of Shashikala Kakodkar, and simultaneous governments in the Lok sabha and Goa for the 1st time, many referred to Mrs. Barros during her tenure as 'The most powerful woman in Goa'.
+With Congress forming the government in 1980, Barros was soon nominated as president of Goa Pradesh Congress Committee, with Pratapsingh Rane as Chief Minister of Goa.
+With the fall of Shashikala Kakodkar, and simultaneous governments in the Lok sabha and Goa for the 1st time, many referred to Barros during her tenure as 'The most powerful woman in Goa'.
 Citing her inability to control infighting amongst the congress MLAs as well as her loss of local popularity and support, Barros was relieved of her post in 1982 by Sulochana Katkar.